Address Resolution Protocol

 Routing is typically based on the shortest path algorithm, which finds the shortest path from source to destination in a network.
 The shortest path algorithm can be implemented using various techniques, such as Dijkstra’s and Bellman-Ford’s algorithms.
 In addition, routing can also be based on other criteria, such as least cost, lowest delay, or highest reliability.

-Routing protocols are used to maintain the routing tables in routers.
+Routing protocols are used to maintain router routing tables.
 These protocols enable the routers to exchange information about the network topology, such as which nodes are connected, and then determine the best routes.
 The most common routing protocols are the Open Shortest Path First (OSPF) and the Routing Information Protocol (RIP).

 Routing also ensures that data sent over the Internet reaches its destination.
 To do this, routers use the Internet Protocol (IP) to forward packets between networks.
-Routers examine the IP header of the packet and use this information to determine the best route for the packet.
+They examine the packet’s IP header and use this information to determine the best route for the packet.

 The routing process